commerce-docs/PlayPI/README.md

 ## Project components

-For simplicity, each query has a corresponding component to display the data returned:
+For the sake of instruction, each query has a corresponding component to display the data returned:

 - `ProductCategories.jsx`
 - `ProductList.jsx`